 To discuss whether you have a right to maintenance and cure after a maritime accident, call a maritime lawyer right away.

-If you are a longshoreman or harbor worker and are injured while working, call Law Offices of David I. Fuchs to discuss your right to compensation.
+If you are a longshoreman or harbor worker and are injured while working, call David I. Fuchs, Injury & Accident Lawyer, P.A. to discuss your right to compensation.
 The Longshore and Harbor Workers’ Compensation Act is a federal workers’ compensation law that covers maritime workers who are not covered by the Jones Act.